Ramzan Id | Eid-ul-Fitar In India

-The Muslim holy month Ramadan starts on Monday 6th May with the sighting of the new moon and will continue for 30 days until first week of June.
-(The Actual Date Varies With The Cycle Of Moon, Every Year)
+The Muslim holy month Ramadan starts on Thursday, 23rd April with the sighting of the new moon and will continue for 30 days until the last week of May.
+(The Actual Date Varies With The Cycle Of Moon, Every Year).

 A scared and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebration and Iftar parties, it is a Muslim version of Christmas.

 The fasting for Ramadan starts from sunrise to sunset they abstain from eating any food, drinking any liquids, smoking, and engaging in any sexual activities from sunrise to sunset.

 Muslims wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
 They eat a lot of high protein foods and drinks as much water as possible so they remain energized throughout the day.